-Naturally, some jobs may pose a threat to the safety of its workers.
+Colorado Workers’ Rights to a Safe Working Environment – Naturally, some jobs may pose a threat to the safety of their workers.
 Common threats include physical dangers such as the risk of falling, or the hazards that may result from working with heavy machinery.
 More often than not, these risks are obvious.
 In the same sense, employees are usually aware of these hazards at the onset of work.
-However, there are also threats to the safety of employees which cannot always be seen, and therefore can be kept from their knowledge, like the hazards of exposure to toxic or unstable chemicals in the workplace.
+However, there are also threats to the safety of employees that cannot always be seen and, therefore, can be kept from their knowledge, like the hazards of exposure to toxic or unstable chemicals in the workplace.
 Unfortunately, although workers’ rights exist, many employees remain unaware.
-Read on as Denver Workers’ Compensation Attorneys Kaplan & Morrell explain how Colorado workers are entitled to safe place to do their jobs…
+Read on as Denver Workers’ Compensation Attorneys Kaplan & Morrell explain how Colorado workers are entitled to a safe place to do their jobs…

 All employers are bound by law to inform their employees about their exposure to toxic chemicals in the workplace.
 Employers are also expected to have with them Material Safety Data Sheets which contain important detailed information about the chemical, how to properly deal with a particular substance, the risks to health resulting from exposure to the chemical, and standard protocols like first aid.